tomo54321/WP-MVC/README.md

  - Clone this repo to a `wpmvc` folder inside the `inc` folder you just created.
  - Move the `Helper` file into the `inc` folder
  - Inside of the `inc` folder create the following folders: `config`, `Controllers`, `Emails`, `Models` and `Views`
- - Inside of the `config` folder create a `mail.php` file and paste the [email config](#Email-Config-File) into it and fill in your email server credentials.
+ - Inside of the `config` folder create a `mail.php` file and paste the [email config](#Email-Config-File) into it and fill in your email server credentials or run the `php Helper config:mail` to generate the file.
  - You're ready to begin using!

+ ## Using Helper CLI
+ The Helper CLI can be used in the `inc` folder by running the following command `php Helper`.
+The helper is able to generate Models, Controllers, Email Templates, Wordpress Pages/Categories/Archives and more...

+ Run `php Helper` to view a list of commands you can use along with how you can use them.

  ## Email Config File
  ```php